biometricITC/cPP-biometrics/input/Bio cPP.md

 security assurance requirements (SARs) for a mobile biometric enrolment and verification on the mobile device.
-The Evaluation activities that specify the actions the evaluator performs to determine if a product satisfies the SFRs captured within this cPP are described in \[SD\].
+The Evaluation activities that specify the actions the evaluator performs to determine if a product satisfies the SFRs captured within this cPP, are described in \[SD\].

 1.2 Scope of Document
 -----------------